 Steps to Delete Previous iOS Backups on iTunes Quickly

-Step 1: Launch iMyFone TunesFix and it will automatically detect your iTunes and its related components.
-If your iTunes is damaged, it will allow you to fix the damage before proceeding.
+Step 1: Launch iMyFone TunesFix and it will immediately examine your iTunes and its related components.
+If there is something wrong with your iTunes, it will allow you to fix the damage before proceeding.

 Step 2: Once you’re in the home interface, click “Quick Clean” and the scanning process will commence.

-Note: If you want to delete backups made by 3rd-party software, choose “Deep Clean”.
+Note: If you want to delete backups which were left by third-party program, correspondingly select “Deep Clean”.

 Step 3: Once the scanning process is complete, TunesFix will display a window showing you all the iTunes files that are occupying your PC’s hard disk.
 You can mark the ones you want to erase, and click “Clean” to start erasing them.
 It will show how much space you’ve reclaimed at the end of the cleaning process.